Open-ET/openet-refet-gee/README.rst

 Currently the user must handle all of the file I/O and unit conversions.

-The latitude/longitude units are in degrees, not radians (this is different than the python RefET modules).

 Cloudiness Fraction (hourly)
 ----------------------------

+The cloudiness fraction (fcd) is computed as the ratio of the measured solar radiation (Rs) to the theoretical clear sky solar radiation (Rso).
+This ratio cannot be computed directly at night since Rso is 0.
+ASCE-EWRI 2005 suggests computing a representative nighttime fcd based on the fcd at sunset and/or sunrise.

-The hourly reference ET calculation is currently performed independently for each time step.
-The cloudiness fraction (fcd) for very low sun angles (i.e. at night) is hard coded to 1 for very low sun angles instead of being derived from the .
+In the RefET module fcd is hard coded to 1 for all time steps with very low sun angles since the hourly reference ET is computed independently for each time step.

 ASCE vs. RefET
 ==============

-TODO Discuss differences between "asce" and "refet" methods.
+TODO: Discuss the differences between "asce" and "refet" methods.

 Installation
 ============